Raunak’s Status Report for 3/22

 Marcus’s Status Report 3/15

 This week I soldered most of the arm wiring, and connected it up to an Arduino controller.
-I testes the voltage feedback for each component.
+I tested the voltage feedback for each component.
 The 360 angle sensors were more like 180 so I had to account for dead space in the actuator movement.
 It took many iterations of Arduino to get the angles dialed to have each actuator have an accurate 0 – 180 measurement.
 I then wired the motors for t1 an t2.
 I had to get the direction of rotation and limit switches right through flipping wires.
 I was able to get t1 and t2 to run specific angle moves with feedback.
 I then wired the vacuum and got the robot to do a box pick up move.

 Raunak’s Status Report for 3/15